yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/26-frontend-tooling-and-react/demos/26-d19/demos/sass/README.md

+# Into to SASS and "Vanilla React"

+The `card.html` and `card.js` files are supposed to show the "main idea" behind React.
+The main idea is:

+* Create a JS class that has:
+  * data and methods to manipulate itself
+  * a method that uses vanilla JS DOM manipulations to render the object in HTML and attach it to the DOM on the page.

+The order of the class should flow like this:
+1. Talk about how JS was a mess in 2008.
+1. Show that someone made CoffeeScript to try to add features they wanted
+1. Minimize the importance of CoffeeScript and emphasize ES6 solved many problems.
+1. Talk about transpilers, show the `espresso` example
+1. Show simple variable transpiler replacements in SASS
+1. Talk about how webpack can be configured to run all the transpilers and bundle things together
+1. Start to introduce React
+1. Build this "Vanilla React" to show the basic idea that a JS class can hold data, have methods, and have one method that renders the object in HTML.
+   * Use Vanilla DOM manipulations to build up the object
+   * Now, pause and say, "there must be a better way to write this"
+   * Ask, "remember transpilers?"
+   * Say, "wouldn't it be cool if we could just write HTML like this?"
+   * Say, "That's what JSX is.
+A transpiler that allows us to do exactly that!"
+1. Move to Actual React and point out React has many enhancements and optimizations beyond what our tiny Vanilla React example does.

+#### Config Notes

 **html-webpack-plugin** dynamic link and script tags **extract-text-webpack-plugin**: puts all CSS in one css file, all JS in one bundle.js file